hire-us/hire-us/README.md

 After that we run retrospective and make changes in processes if required.

 When we decide to change something, we can implement changes.
-About it subsection below.
+Read more about it below.

 ## Automation

 We love to automate things.
 Especially management and communications routine!

 We're quite good at tracking time.
-Most of team worked via upwork and we have custom project to collect everything together via jira/gitlab/upwork APIs.
+Most of our team worked via upwork and we have a custom project to collect everything together via jira/gitlab/upwork APIs.
 So you can get details for each task, each member time report or daily team report.
 Everything you might need to understand current state.

-Also we have review cycle that is fully automated and bot-driven, so there is no lag in code review.
+Also we have a review cycle that is fully automated and bot-driven, so there is no lag in code review.

 # Our project setup